theOtherLuke/nordlynx-router/debian/readme.md

 **This is the "latest and greatest" version of the project**

 ## Start with a fresh Debian 12 install.
 I use lxc containers on Proxmox.
-VM or bare metal shoul be similar.
+VM or bare metal should be similar.

 Machine recommendations: